I’ve got a special place in my heart for the Yorkshire Air Museum.

-Well, it’s quite an eclectic collection of aircraft (45) and aviation artifacts, memorabilia & archives (250,000 important paper, film & photographic records plus 6000 specialist books in the collections hut), from the earliest days of flight to the end of the Cold War.
+Well, it’s quite an eclectic collection of aircraft (45) and aviation artefacts, memorabilia & archives (250,000 important paper, film & photographic records plus 6000 specialist books in the collections hut), from the earliest days of flight to the end of the Cold War.
 The focus is on military aviation… but not exclusively, and history related to the RAF Elvington site… but not exclusively.

 For example, Building No. 1, the first I went into, with its Spitfire Mk1 replica parked outside, is the memorial/archive room for 609 Squadron of the Royal Auxiliary Air Force… who were never based at Elvington.

-The centrepiece of the T2 hanger is the giant (reconstructed) Handley Page Halifax, ‘Friday the 13th’.
+The centrepiece of the T2 hangar is the giant (reconstructed) Handley Page Halifax, ‘Friday the 13th’.
 These bombers flew from Elvington with all three English & French resident squadrons.
 The museum has some 360° images from inside the Halifax.

-There are a couple of noteworthy WW1 replicas in the hanger too – an Avro 504K trainer and a Royal Aircraft Factory SE 5A, and some post WW2 aircraft such as the De Havilland Vampire, a Hawker Hunter T7, and a Hunting-Percival Jet Provost T4.
+There are a couple of noteworthy WW1 replicas in the hangar too – an Avro 504K trainer and a Royal Aircraft Factory SE 5A, and some post WW2 aircraft such as the De Havilland Vampire, a Hawker Hunter T7, and a Hunting-Percival Jet Provost T4.

 There were also some surprises; aircraft that I hadn’t really paid much attention to, until I ran into one of the museum guides, Steve Hill, who reminded me that it’s “not just about the aircraft as objects, but the stories behind them”, starting with the replica of the Wright Flyer (Wilbur & Orville’s masterwork, that got the ball rolling) and “Father of Aeronautics” Sir George Cayley’s Governable Parachute …